Form I-944: The Complete Guide (Free)

 Author: Jameel Manji, Founder, Manji Law, P.C.

 Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
-Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
-Published on: September 23, 2019, Last Updated on: October 19, 2019.
+Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from Georgia State’s J. Mack Robinson College of Business.
+Published on: September 23, 2019, Last Updated on: November 24, 2022.

-USCIS form I-944 is the ”Declaration of Self-Sufficiency” and may be required of all non-exempt people who file for adjustment of immigration status.
-This form and the corresponding Public Charge rule were expected to be put into effect as of October 15, 2019.
+USCIS form I-944 is the ”Declaration of Self-Sufficiency” and may be required of all non-exempt people who file for adjustment of status.
+This form and the corresponding Public Charge Rule were expected to be put into effect as of October 15, 2019, but were delayed by an injunction.

 Book a Consultation